Captain89/PortfolioProject1/README.md

     No errors were found when checking through the offical [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) tool.

+## Site Bugs

+During testing and build stages, some minor bugs appeared that took time to resolve.
+Dev Tools were used to locate and implement a fix, these were:

+* Came across bug where font for hero-image overlay text would remain large when testing site dimensions via media query and responsiveness.
+The fix for this was changing the Rem value to a lower value, so to 1rem, from 1.5rem in the media query css rule.
+The text was now contained as the screen size gets smaller.

+* Originally, the navbar section had a different animation style applied to it, (other than the current basic bold one) where when hovered over, a 0.5 second rule underline would follow the text, from left to right.
+This feature was removed during the early stages of testing, because it caused width and dimension errors where the navbar could not be re-sized if needed, and also the main logo h1 could not be moved using margin or padding.

 ## Unfixed Bugs

 Currently, there are no major unfixed bugs present in the code.
 The site operates as intended on multiple platforms.